KxSystems/mqtt/README.md

 ## Introduction

-This interface provides kdb+ users with the ability to interact with the Message Queuing Telemetry Transport [(MQTT)](http://mqtt.org/) ISO publish-subscribe messaging protocol.
+This interface provides kdb+ users with the ability to interact with the Message Queuing Telemetry Transport [(MQTT)](http://mqtt.org/) messaging protocol.
 The interface is a thin wrapper for kdb+ around the [eclipse/paho.mqtt.c](https://github.com/eclipse/paho.mqtt.c) C api.

 This is part of the [_Fusion for kdb+_](http://code.kx.com/q/interfaces/fusion/) interface collection.